Chapter 1 | Why Statistics?

 • ERROR will capture all the other variables not in your model.

-• Example : What predicts why people differ in the amount of screen time that they use (between or within-person differences)?
+• Example : Define a linear model to predict why people differ in the amount of screen time that they use (between or within-person differences)?

 KEY IDEA : Linear Models Help Organize and Quantify Prediction